DTopping256/grocery-assistant-ui/README.md

 - Easy to use barcode scanner and quantity overview for adding or removing food.

 **Meal Planner**
-- Create and edit groups of food items from the database and create meals.
+- Create and edit groups of food items from the database to create meals.
-- Add meal entries to a diary to plan ahead with what you need for the week.
+- Add meal entries to a diary to plan ahead with what food is needed for each week.

 **Shopping List**
 - Generate a shopping list from the meal planner, which can be ammended.
-- Get reminded what is already in the house when a similar item is in the inventory.
+- Get reminded what is already in the house when a similar item is on the shopping list.